olabacker/blogposts/220223-Mouseless browsing with Vimium.md

-Extension for browsing the web with keyboard only ⌨️
+Extension for browsing the web with keyboard only ⌨️ | [extensions]

-While many software engineers are keen on using only their keyboards only during work browsing the web is usually more tedious when trying to tab through pages to reach a certain link.

-# Vimium

 [Vimium](https://github.com/philc/vimium) is a browser extension for browsing the web without using keyboard giving a similar experience to using vim.